Hooters: Legal history

 In 2009, Nikolai Grushevski, a man from Corpus Christi, Texas, filed a lawsuit because Hooters would not hire him as a waiter.
 Grushevski and Hooters reached a confidential settlement on April 13.
 In September 2009, the US Equal Employment Opportunity Commission filed a lawsuit against a North Carolina charter airline (formerly Hooters Air, owned by Hooters of America) on behalf of Chau Nguyen, an Asian flight attendant fired three years prior after complaining only white workers were being promoted.

 In May 2010, a lawsuit was filed against Hooters in Michigan after an employee was given a job performance review and was told that her shirt and short size could use some improvement by two women who held positions at the headquarters in Atlanta.
 Michigan is the only state that includes height and weight as bounds for non-discrimination in hiring.
 The plaintiff alleges that she was made the offer of a free gym membership and told that if she did not improve in 30 days, her employment would be terminated.
 The company denied that they threatened to fire the plaintiffs, and the suit was settled out of court.

 In 2011, a number of former Hooters executives left to start the Twin Peaks franchise group.
 Hooters filed suit and alleged that former Hooters executives stole trade secrets and management documents as part as their move to the new restaurant chain.

-In 2012, former employee Jheri Stratton filed suit after catching the airborne disease tuberculosis from one of her managers.
+In 2012, former employee Jheri Stratton filed suit after catching tuberculosis from one of her managers.

-In 2012, Kisuk Cha, a Korean American immigrant who placed a takeout order at a Hooters in Queens, New York, sued the restaurant chain for racial discrimination after noticing a racial slur printed on a cash register receipt by a hostess who later confessed and subsequently resigned.
+Also in 2012, Kisuk Cha, a Korean American immigrant who placed a takeout order at a Hooters in Queens, New York, sued the restaurant chain for racial discrimination after noticing a racial slur printed on a cash register receipt by a hostess who later confessed and subsequently resigned.
 The case was dismissed in 2013.